Collecting HOA Dues

 Create a Delinquency Policy

-Establishing a written policy is an excellent method to prevent residents from getting behind on their HOA dues payments.
+Establishing a written policy on an HOA website is an excellent method to prevent residents from getting behind on their HOA dues payments.
 A written plan that addresses HOA late fees, what happens if residents don’t pay HOA fees, helps to notify members of the effects of not paying their HOA fees.
 The HOA fee delinquency policy should lay out the steps that will undoubtedly be enacted in the event of a delinquent HOA payment.
 Have an attorney inspect the outstanding HOA payment plan to ensure that it is watertight and an applicable HOA late fee policy for the HOA and the members.

 Not paying HOA fees is not an option.
 With that in mind, make it clear in your HOA delinquency payment policy is that a fine will be imposed for late payments, including HOA late fees.
 The cost can be bargained by the board as well as included in the plan.
 A fine can prevent members from back-pedaling their charges.
 Make sure that the amount of the HOA late fee penalty is reasonable.
 In some instances, past due to HOA fees can c.
 When unsure, it is a great suggestion to check with your attorney on fees, assessments, and easements that may be due.